alexqfredrickson/notes/aws/aws.md

 To see user data, view EC2 → Actions → Instance settings → Edit user data.

 Userdata only gets invoked at launch time.
 On CFN update, it does not get invoked.

+#### Placement Groups

+EC2 placement groups can be used when EC2 instances are highly interdependent.
+They come in three flavors:

+1. Cluster placement groups
+2. Spread placement groups
+3. Partition placement groups

+They are *free* and *optional*.

+##### Cluster Placement Groups

+Cluster placement groups packs instances close together in the same AZ.
+This lowers network latency.
+This can be used for HPC applications.

+##### Spread Placement Groups

+Spread placement groups spread instances across distinct underlying hardware to reduce correlated failures.

+##### Partition Placement Groups

+Partition placement groups partition instances across an AZ so that they maintain unique underlying hardware, with unique networks and power sources.
+This can be used for larger distributed workloads (i.e. Hadoop, Cassandra, and Kafka).

 ### EMR (Elastic Map Reduce)